List of regional railway lines in North Rhine-Westphalia: S-Bahn Rhein-Ruhr(/Sieg)

-The DB Regio NRW is the operator of all S-Bahn Rhein-Ruhr lines, with the exception of the S28, which is operated by Regiobahn GmbH and the S7 which are operated by Vias Rail.
+The DB Regio NRW is the operator of all S-Bahn Rhein-Ruhr and Cologne S-Bahn lines, with the exception of the S28, which is operated by Regiobahn GmbH and the S7 which are operated by Vias Rail.

 [1] One train per hour to Recklinghausen and Essen.

 [2] Extended to Köln-Worringen during the peak.

 [3] Only during peak times, Wuppertal-Vohwinkel–Düsseldorf in direction of load.

 Hanover S-Bahn in North Rhine-Westphalia

-The Hanover S-Bahn is operated by DB Regio Nord.
+The Hanover S-Bahn is operated by Transdev Hannover.
 This list only includes lines that travel in North Rhine-Westphalia.

+Liege S-Bahn in North Rhine-Westphalia

 Stadtbahn Lines on the tracks of the HGK

 Select Stadtbahn Lines of the Cologne Stadtbahn and the Bonn Stadtbahn use sections of the rail lines of the Häfen und Güterverkehr Köln railway.
 Within the cities of Cologne and Bonn these Lines are integrated in the Stadtbahn Rhein-Sieg.